jameshgrn/jameshgrn.github.io/index.md

 [Earth Science Information Partners (ESIP) Winter 2020 Grant (PI): Creating a Public Database of Global Lake Water Levels ](/pdf/ESIP_Proposal_2020_Gearon_Fuka.pdf)
 <img src="images/ESIP_Lakes_Cover.jpg"/>
-**Project description:** There are many publicly available lake-level data sets in varying states of accessibility , upkeep, and accuracy (USGS, HydroWeb, Copernicus Global Land Service, NASA, NOAA, and various publications).
-The collating of data from disparate sources, or data-wrangling, is often the barrier to entry for many scienific projects. _Lake water level data particularly suffers from lack of ease of access as it is distributed haphazardly across federal, state, and academic databases._ ESIP, AWS, and I are collaborating to provide an open-source, well documented, scalable, modular, and regularly updated database of lake water levels and a python package of lacustrine analysis tools for use by researchers across disciplines and institutions.
+<p>**Project description:** There are many publicly available lake-level data sets in varying states of accessibility
+, upkeep, and accuracy (USGS, HydroWeb, Copernicus Global Land Service, NASA, NOAA, and various publications).
+The collating of data from disparate sources, or data-wrangling, is often the barrier to entry for many scienific projects. _Lake water level data particularly suffers from lack of ease of access as it is distributed haphazardly across federal, state, and academic databases._<p></p> ESIP, AWS, and I are collaborating to provide an open-source , well documented, scalable, modular, and regularly updated database of lake water levels and a python package of lacustrine analysis tools for use by researchers across disciplines and institutions.
 Removing hurdles between researchers and available data is imperative in an increasingly data-rich world.
 Many researchers have immense subject-matter expertise regarding the biological, hydrological, and sedimentological nuances of lacustrine environments but little or no experience in automated querying, data cleaning/wrangling, or programming.
 <br><br>